redii/scrapi/README.md

 **Scheduled API scraping made easy.**

-1. Setup Scraping Jobs with Endpoints, Headers and Cron-Syntax.
+1. Setup Scraping Jobs with Endpoints, Headers and Crontabs.
 2. Parse the returned data and send notifications if needed.
 3. Manage and monitor your Jobs using a webapp.